nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/DDW_SETUP.md

 ![image of the debug terminal output](./images/debug-terminal.png)

-If you don't see this, call your team lead immediately.
+If you don't see this, ask an instructor for help.